9 Things no one tells you about Parenthood

 I am here today with a post all about the things no one tells you about parenthood.
 It was quite difficult to write this post because, in today's day and age, everyone has an opinion, so you're bound to find everything out without even asking for the information.
 I was still able to come up with 9 things that no one told me before I became a mama.
 I hope you guys enjoy this post.

-Shop from the best selection of Pregnancy gifts from the UK, by The Baby Hamper Company
+Shop from the best selection of Maternity gifts from the UK, by The Baby Hamper Company

 1. Nursery Rhymes are very, very, very, very annoying!!